Green Bluff, Washington: Local buildings

 The original Green Bluff Fire Station was built in the early 1960s northeast of the Green Bluff store and church.
 It was a small red building housing a 5 to 7-thousand gallon water tank beneath it.
 Need for a fire station arose after the 1955 burning of the general store and a local barn.
 Fundraising for the fire station took place in 1960.
 The first fire chief was elected in November 1962, and in January 1963, Green Bluff got its first fire truck, a 1963 GMC converted gasoline delivery truck.
-A new station was built in the 1990s west of the school and church, and continues to serve the area.
+A new station was built in the 1990s west of the school and church.

+Events and festivals

+Green Bluff has become a popular place to visit for locally sourced foodstuffs.
+The Green Bluff community and participating growers host many festivals throughout the year that coincide with the harvesting time of various produce such as berries, cherries, peaches, apples, and pumpkins for those who enjoy the act of picking their own fruit.
+Arguably the most popular of these festivals is the Harvest Festival, which happens annually on the last two weekends of September and every weekend of October; attendees can go to participating growers and may experience apple and pumpkin picking, riding ponies and tractors, getting lost in corn and hay mazes, visiting food and craft vendors, and listening to live music.
+The fall festival is a popular activity for families and hosts school field trips and also attracts leaf peepers who want to witness or photograph the vibrant fall foliage that comes with the changing seasons.
+The area farms and barn houses are also popular wedding venues.